ssmagula/ssmagula.github.io/_posts/2024-11-25-my_first_browser.markdown

 flytitle: Distribution
 title:  What I learned from the first browser I worked on
 comments: true
-dek: Sometimes hundreds of millions of eyes are useful
+dek: Sometimes hundreds of millions of eyes are useful, Episode No. 1
 date:   2024-11-30 09:27:14 -0600
 categories:
 author: "Stefan Smagula"